 In our security model, we consider the data owner to be trustable, while the Cloud server is semi-trusted, and follows honest-but-curious model.
-That is, the Cloud server will follow the protocol, but may be curious about the data owner's big data set $\mathbb{D} = \{D_1, D_2, \dots\}$ and the end user's query privacy, including query interests and accurate location information of user.
+That is, the Cloud server will follow the protocol, but may be curious about the data owner's big data set $\mathbb{D} = \{D_1, D_2, \ldots\}$ and the end user's query privacy, including query interests and accurate location information of user.
 The end users will faithfully follow the protocol to launch the top-k LBS query, and there is no collusion between any end user and the Cloud server.
-In addition, we consider the following two assumptions: i) we assume that there is a secure channel of communication between the data owner and the Cloud server; ii) we assume that the data to the Cloud server; ii) we assume that the end users after performing authorization and access control measures.
+In addition, we consider the following two assumptions: 1) we assume that there is a secure channel of communication between the data owner and the Cloud server and 2) we assume that the data owner provides the authorized keys to the Cloud server and the end users after performing authorization and access control measures.

 Note that it is possible for an external attacker to launch other active attacks on data integrity and availability in more realistic scenarios.
-However, since we focus on efficient and privacy-preserving LBS query, those active attacks are beyond the scope of the paper and will be discussed in our future work.
+However, since we focus on efficient and PP-LBS query, those active attacks are beyond the scope of this paper and will be discussed in our future work.